 Effective PTA leaders have many duties.
 They have endless parenting obligations, and must commit to becoming a resource to other parents in the community.
 PTA leaders focus on fundraising because they firmly believe their altruism will help not just their children, but all the children of that school community.
 As a PTA leader, you might find it challenging to balance these responsibilities.
-Take the time to understand the online tools at your disposal, and you’ll reap many exciting and lucrative benefits.
+Take the time to understand the online tools at your disposal, and your local PTA will reap many exciting and lucrative benefits.

 Social media reaches more people

 The number of social media users is growing exponentially.
-According to TrackMaven, by 2018, the population of social media users is projected to reach 2.44 billion, or 33 percent of the world population.
+According to Hootsuite and We Are Social, there are 3.48 billion social media users in 2019, or 45 percent of the world population.

 It makes perfect sense for PTA leaders to consider how using social media can boost fundraising by targeting specific audiences.
-For example, the 2016 Global NGO Online Technology Report claims that millennials prefer to give online and they are most often inspired to give by social media.
+For example, The Balance Small Business claims that millennials prefer online and social giving.
+Take a look at how connected to technology your PTA members are.
+Using smartphones have become a way of life for most.
 Utilize and mobilize your social media presence to spread the word about fundraising events.

 Mobile and online payments simplify the process